This is a comprehensive guide to help you buy the best adjustable weight bench for your home gym.

 While most FID benches have a reverse-tapered seat, a few do not:

 - Some traditional FID benches have a tapered seat with a set of rollers at the end of the seat.
 You put the backs of your knees over these rollers to hold your thighs together on decline (and then put your shins behind the lower leg holder).
 The main issue with this design is that the rollers get in the way for non-decline work.
 You could remove them, but it may be impractical to constantly install/uninstall them, as was the case on my old Body-Solid GFID31 bench.
 My advice is to avoid this type of bench.
-Aside from the issues mentioned above, most of the benches with this design are lower quality.
+Aside from the issues mentioned above, most of the benches with this design are of lower quality.

 - There are also some traditional FID benches with tapered seats that do not have roller pads or any type of leg holder attachment.
 Certainly, decline ab work would be a no-go on these benches, since you need your legs locked for that.
-You should be able to do some light moderate weight decline chest work, so long as the decline angle is low (15 degrees or less) and the bench is low enough to the floor (17.5 inches or less) for you to fully plant your feet.
-One promising bench I found with this design is the Force USA Commercial FID Bench -- I'd only consider a bench like this if you only want to do decline (excluding abs) occasionally.
+You should be able to do some light to moderate weight for decline chest work, so long as the decline angle is low (15 degrees or less) and the bench is low enough to the floor (17.5 inches or less) for you to fully plant your feet.
+One promising bench I found with this design is the Force USA Commercial FID Bench — I’d only consider a bench like this if you only want to do decline (excluding abs) occasionally.
 However, if you want to do decline work frequently (including abs) and with heavier weight, look for an FID bench with some type of leg holder attachment.

 - Lastly, the “non-traditional” FID benches discussed earlier have a tapered seat, too.
 These are the benches where you lay on the bench in reverse do to decline, with the help of a leg holder attachment installed on the end of the back pad.
 This includes high quality benches like the Rep AB-5000 and Rogue AB-3.
 You get the best of both worlds with this design: a tapered seat AND a decline experience with no sacrifices on decline.
 Plus, multiple decline settings.
 It beats both of the two options, above, except in price.